JesseBowling/CortexASNLookup/README.md

 This is an analyzer for [Cortex](https://github.com/CERT-BDF/Cortex/blob/master/README.md).
-It will do IP address lookups against the packetmail.net (Punch++) IP reputation service.
+It will do IP address lookups against the Shadowserver BGP-IP Lookup service.

 To install, place these files in a new directory (such as "ASNLookup") under your Cortex Analyzers directory.